veekaybee/veekaybee.github.io/content/blog/2022-11-10-learning-ml.md

 When I first started making sense of this landscape, this learning task felt insurmountable.
 So, I did what I always do, which was to [stress-buy books and hope I learn through osmosis](https://vickiboykis.com/2022/01/02/2021-work-recap-or-the-conjoined-triangles-of-success/).

-I bought a lot (a LOT) of different books across a lot of different disciplines and also started very widely reading academic literature.
+I bought a lot (a LOT) of different books across a lot of different disciplines and also started very widely reading academic literature. (the stack on the left is the ones I'm done with, my stacks overflow)

 {{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/bookstack.jpeg" width="600px">}}